-A Program Increment is the largest plan-do-check-adjust (PDCA) learning loop in SAFe®.
+A Program Increment (PI) Planning event is the largest plan-do-check-adjust (PDCA) learning loop in SAFe.
 It’s a cadence-based interval for building and testing the value of a system increment.
-PI planning is a face-to-face planning event with a standardized agenda where teams use the organization’s Vision to plan their work for the next PI.

 System Demonstration (Demo)

-Held at the end of each iteration, the system demo is the primary measure of ART progress.
+In Essential SAFe, the system demo is the primary measure of ART progress and is held at the end of each iteration.
 It’s a demonstration of the system being built in that ART, and is the primary means for gathering immediate, ART-level feedback.

 Inspect and Adapt Workshop